-Three nested domains are taken at different horizontal resolutions (Figure 5): 5km x 5km covering the Balearic Islands, 1km x 1km over the island of Mallorca and 250m x 250m centered in the Alcudia basin.
+Three nested domains are taken at different horizontal resolutions (Figure 4): 5km x 5km covering the Balearic Islands, 1km x 1km over the island of Mallorca and 250m x 250m centered in the Alcudia basin.
 The vertical resolution is 3m close to the surface and stretched above.
 Runs are 36h-long, starting at 1800 UTC of the previous SB day.
 Initial and lateral boundary conditions are taken from the analysis of the ECMWF model.

-A summary of the results is shown in Figures 6, 7 and 8.
-It is found that during winter, the SB is concentrated at the coast whereas during summer the SB propagates inland, interacting with the already generated slope winds (Figure 6).
+A summary of the results is shown in Figures 5, 6 and 7.
+It is found that during winter, the SB is concentrated at the coast whereas during summer the SB propagates inland, interacting with the already generated slope winds (Figure 5).
 When larger scale winds are moderate and with the direction against the propagation of the SB front, the intensity of the wind speed is reduced (case 21 August 2021).
 However, if larger scale winds are weaker (21 July 2021) the SB is present in the three main basins and the corresponding SB fronts interact close to the center of the island.
-Numerical results also point out that the sea-breeze front propagates inland as a cold and humid advection (Figure 7).

-Figure 6.
+Figure 5.
 Modelled 10-m wind vectors and wind speed (in colours) obtained from the inner domain (250m resolution) for 3 simulated cases at 1200 UTC.